Skip to main content Skip to search

 Benefits

-• Showcase and publish your research at Katz School's annual Symposium on Science, Technology and Health
+• Work on a significant, multi-semester project in a research lab or company and showcase or publish your work at the Katz School's annual Symposium on Science, Technology and Health

-• Receive a scholarship reducing total tuition to $25K* for your entire graduate degree, start to finish — whether you complete your degree in one or two years
+• Scholarship reducing total tuition to $30,000* for your entire graduate degree, start to finish—whether you complete your degree in one or two years

-The STEM Fellows program is open to both US and international students and is approved for STEM-OPT.
+The STEM Fellowship is open to U.S. and international students and is approved for STEM-OPT.

-*STEM Fellows may apply external scholarships (e.g., Fulbright, NSF, government support) towards their tuition but may not combine other scholarships from Yeshiva University or the Katz School with the STEM Fellows scholarship.
+STEM Fellows may apply external scholarships (e.g., Fulbright, NSF, government support) toward their tuition, but may not combine other scholarships from Yeshiva University or the Katz School with the STEM Fellows scholarship.

 Two-Step Verification System Using Face Recognition